digitalmediabremen/The-Plant-Quartett/log.md

 - I got the wheatstone bridge diagram from Anika and ordered the parts that I need online (See:Wheatstone Bridge Circuit)
 - I also want to try Anika's circuit based on professional measurements in the future, but for now I can focus more on the sound part of the project.

-####
+#### log

 1.27
 Make the synth a foxdot synth
 play with effects in FoxDot
 add effects that I like to super collider
 Prepare 24 h data from one plant

-TODO:
+1.30
-Get 24 h data from one plant
+- Get data from multiple plants [done]
-Get multiple plant data
-try reading from multiples -> multiple sines
+- try reading from multiples -> multiple sines [done]
-Granular synthesis
+- collect 3 plants data for 5 min [done, bad data hmm]
+- Tidy up data & Visualize 2 day Data

+2.3
+- processing, read data and write to serial port on loop
+- multiple sine waves compositions
+- 24 hours data composition